prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * conlang = an invented language intended for human communication
 * cheeseball = lacking taste, style, or originality
 * buzzkill = person or thing that has a depressing effect
+### 13th-May-2021
+* Balked:- (also baulked) was unwilling (to do something).
+* Worsted sockes:- woolen socks.
+* Astrophysicist:- scholar of astrophysics-of branch of physics deleaing with stars, palanets, ect.
+* Buoyant:- intensely active and vibrant.
+* Torso:- upper of the body.